axonivy/angular-demo/README.md

 ## Troubleshooting
 * If a Basic Authentication dialog pops up use following test credentials: user/user.
 * If a file like angular/index.html is not found you will most likely have to build the SPA first.
-(It will output the SPA to `/webContent/angular/`)
+(It will output the built SPA to `/webContent/angular/`)